kristov/z8t/README.md

 Z8t commands begin with `>`.
 Each explained:

-### >INIT
+### >CODE

-The init code is included at the begininng of the asm source.
-If you need to set some global variables or otherwise prepare the environment, set a chunk of memory etc - something you want to do at the start of every test.
+This is inline code that is injected into the source.
+It is used to initialise the test, set up global variables etc. Note: common parts can be added to an `INCLUDE` file and be imported like the source being tested.
+Note: all `CODE` sections have a `halt` instruction inserted after them.
+This is to ensure that when a test is run the program does not fall through to subsequent code and corrupt the machine state before tests can be made.

 ### >INCLUDE "`<file>`"

-This code is included in the test asm at the moment it's encountered in the test script.
-A `RESET` will compile a new binary so if you want something included for each test is must be done after each `RESET`.
-The `INCLUDE` can either be before or after the `TEST` block depending on what you want, although there is an implicit `halt` instruction injected after each `TEST` block, before any subsequent `INCLUDE`s.
+This code is included in the source at the moment it's encountered in the test script.

 ### >DIAG "..."